NHQ/peralta-market-festival/readme.md

 ## Attractions and services

 The event may provide some free services and activities, to attract more people.
-It might be money well spent to pay people to provide these servis.
+It might be money well spent to pay people to provide these services.

 Examples:
 * kids music jam and freakout